Eduardo-Virissimo/zac-guide-data-dragon/README.md

 # zac-guide
-open source for the league of legends community, accept pull requests
+open source for the League of Legends community, i accept pull requests.